ExiaHan/heap_detective/README.md

 The tool follows the KISS principle "Keep it simple, stupid!".
 There's more than one way to do a SAST tool, I know that.
 Yes, I thought to use graph database or AST, but this action cracked the KISS principle in the context of this project.

+# Features
+* C and C++ tokenizer
+* List of heap static routes for each source with taint points for analysis
+* Analyser to detect double free vulnerability
+* Analyser to detect use after free vulnerability

 To test, read the directory samplers to understand the context, so to run look that following:
 ```
 $ git clone https://github.com/CoolerVoid/heap_detective